mehulmehul1/vimanagame/src/drawing/README.md

 - `position` - Object with x, y, z coordinates
 - `scale` - Size of the canvas plane (default: 1)

-Returns: DrawingCanvas3D instance
+Returns: ParticleCanvas3D instance

 #### `setExpectedDrawing(label)`

 Sets what drawing the player should create.
-Must be one of: 'car', 'star', 'house'
+Must be one of: 'lightning', 'star', 'circle'

 Returns: true if successful, false if label not in active set